Nanofus/novel.js/README.md

 #### Scenes

 Scenes are the most important of the things defined in `game.json`, as the entire game itself consists of a group of scenes with choices connecting them.

+The scene the game loads upon startup is the first defined scene.

 An example scene:

 ```json
 {